Leonardo-Boss/suckless-site/dwm.suckless.org/tutorial/index.md

 	% xsetroot -name "Some Text"

+or

+	% xprop -root -set WM_NAME "Some Text"

 There are various tools and methods to populate this text with useful information from your system or services running on your system.
 A barebone for doing this in C is [dwmstatus](../status_monitor/).
 See the